 One of the first things you should do is picking a destination.
 But how do you choose one?
 Well, there are many factors to consider which will impact your decision:

 - Money.
 This is by far one of the top factors for many people.
 Most of us want to make the most out of our money.
-There are some destinations that are cheaper than others.
+Some destinations are cheaper than others.
 If you’re traveling on a budget, you might prefer Zacatecas over Playa del Carmen just to set an example.

 Select the Dates

-There are some people who pick a destination first and then decide on when to visit.
-On the contrary, there are others who first select the dates for their trip and then pick a destination.
+Some people pick a destination first and then decide on when to visit.
+On the contrary, others first select the dates for their trip and then pick a destination.
 It all depends on your preferences and flexibility.
 In my case, I don’t have that much flexibility at work, so I often select my dates and then my destination.

 Do Some Research on Your Destination